Skip to Content

 If you have children when you file for divorce, we will want to discuss:

 • Child Custody: South Carolina usually recognizes joint custody or sole custody.
 In a joint custody agreement, both parents have equal rights and responsibilities for major decisions about the child’s life.
-Sole custody places the full rights and responsibilities in the hands of one parent.
+Sole custody gives full authority and responsibility to one parent.

-• Parenting Plans: A parenting plan will outline how much time the child will spend with each parent and why.
-Parenting plans can also discuss the responsibilities of each parent, such as deciding where the child will go to school or what religious upbringing they will have.
+• Parenting Plans: A parenting plan will outline how much time the child spends with each parent and why.
+Parenting plans also address each parent’s responsibilities, like school choices or religious upbringing.

-• Child Support: Typically, the noncustodial parent pays child support to the custodial parent (the parent who spends more time or lives with the child) to help ensure the child’s household has the financial stability they need to be happy and healthy.
+• Child Support: Typically, the parent who does not have primary custody pays child support to the custodial parent to help maintain stability and meet the child’s household needs.

 Frequently Asked Questions About Divorce in Fort Mill with a Divorce Lawyer Near Me